 CLINT EASTWOOD DEATH HEARTBREAK: Partner Christina Sandera Passes Away at 61 – ‘I Will Miss Her Very Much’

-RadarOnline.com can reveal that Sandera, who had been with Eastwood for 10 years, died at just 61 years old.
+RadarOnline.com can reveal that Sandera, who had been with the Hollywood filmmaking icon for 10 years, died at 61 years old.

 In a statement issued Thursday night to the Hollywood Reporter, the 93-year-old actor-director said: “Christina was a lovely, caring woman, and I will miss her very much.”